taneishi/PCA/README.md

 \mathrm{var}(X_i) = \sum_{j=1}^N \frac{(x_{j,i}-\mu_i)^2}{N-1}.
 ```

 In general, when the variance is small, the characteristics represented by the variable are poor.
-In particular, if the variance is equal to zero, the variable can be ignored.
+In particular, if the variance is equal to zero, the variable can be ignored as a feature.
 However, since random noise also has a certain variance, a large variance does not necessarily mean that the variable represents features well.

 ### Covariance